PoeticMediaLab/Lacuna/LACUNA_RELEASE_NOTES.md

 Version 2.0
 -----------
 2.0 was a major restructuring of Lacuna.
 Rather than supporting a single course per site, Lacuna was redesigned to allow an unlimited number of courses in a single install.
-It also added an installation profile, granular annotati
+It also added an installation profile, granular annotation privacy levels, and numerous other features.